ndieckow/ndieckow.github.io/content/post/polynomial-problem/index.md

 ```

 In particular, the root computation is done by computing the eigenvalues of the [companion matrix](https://en.wikipedia.org/wiki/Companion_matrix) of $p$.
 I did not know about this before, it's pretty neat.
 Of course, we have to watch out for numerical instabilities.

+## A Simpler Solution?
+While the above solution is guaranteed to give us an optimal result, it has quite a high time complexity.
+I wonder how much worse a simple algorithm would be.
+In particular, I'm thinking about the following one:

+> Draw a straight line from the origin to the target point $\mathbf p$.
+Now consider only the vertices that are connected to the faces that this line passes through, and run Dijkstra on those.

+To analyze this method, two questions need to be answered:

+1. How many vertices do we end up with?
+Can we safely say that it is of a smaller order (linear instead of quadratic in the number of polynomials)?
+2. How much accuracy is lost, if any?

+## Connections to Topology?
+In a way, this is a topology problem.
+If we ignore the surrounding space of $\mathbb R^2$, and consider our space as just the union of all the polynomial curves, we are essentially asking for the shortest path from one point to another in this topological space.
+Like a [geodesic](https://en.wikipedia.org/wiki/Geodesic), except that our space is not a smooth manifold.